bryik/aframe-scatter-component/README.md

 ## aframe-scatter-component

-An experimental mix of A-Frame and D3 that generates 3D scatter plots in [A-Frame](https://aframe.io).
+An experimental mix of A-Frame and D3 that generates 3D scatter plots.

 ### Properties